rfalias/project_zomboid_bot/index.md

 # Requirements and Setup
 Make sure you have python3-pip

 This requires the rcon executable in the same directory as the script
+**Yes, I tried using python rcon, and python-valve but it did not work and consistently timed out talking to the pz server**

 https://leviwheatcroft.github.io/selfhosted-awesome-unlist/rcon-cli.html